 If there is one spare window away from the velodrome, there are really three sensible directions.

-The first is Putrajaya.
-It is the nearest polished answer, and probably the best one.
-Wide spaces, lakefront scenery and formal architecture make it feel different enough from race week without asking for a full travel day.
-Tourism Malaysia's own guide sells exactly those qualities, and in this case the sales pitch is fair.
+The first is Putrajaya, wide spaces, lakefront scenery and formal architecture make it feel different enough from race week without asking for a full travel day, a good escape for relaxing

 The second is Kuala Lumpur.
 That is the obvious option, but obvious is not always wrong.
 If someone has never seen the city, then Petronas, the skyline and the denser urban version of Malaysia are still worth the time.
 It just makes more sense as a shoulder to the trip than as the centre of the race weekend itself.